-Many different kinds of poultry can be raised, such as chickens, ducks, and geese, just to name a few.
+Many different kinds of poultry can be raised, such as chickens, ducks, quail, and geese, just to name a few.
 The more common kinds of chicken breeds include Leghorns, Rhode Island Reds, Plymouth Rocks, and New Hampshire’s, just to mention a few of the most popular ones.

 How Do I Pick My Customer Base?

 Deciding who your customers will be is just as important as knowing where you’ll get the money needed to start your poultry farm business.

 When deciding who your ideal customer base will be, take into account what they want in their chickens so that way it’s easier for you to fill their needs instead of wasting time and money by raising something that no one wants.

 For example, some people out there only want their laying hens for egg production, while others may just raise broilers for meat.

 How Do I Hatch My Own Chicks?

 To have a steady supply of baby chicks coming into your flock, you will first need a broody hen, which takes a lot of patience and time to find since they are not easy to find, plus super expensive.